-A valuation study completed in 2014 showed a positive NPV (10% real discount rate) of US$36 million for an operation with a capacity of up to 1.5Mtpa with a 19-year mine life and initial capex of US$12 million.
+A valuation study completed in 2014 showed a positive NPV (10% real discount rate) of US$36 million.
 In addition, Lemur has two exploration permits covering a combined 87.5km2 in close proximity to the Imaloto project.
 From a geographical location and development phase perspective, the Imaloto Power Project is perfectly positioned to address the persistent power supply challenges that Madagascar faces as a country – especially in the less developed southern region.
 The Imaloto project is located in an area of Madagascar that is far from the country’s hydro power stations (located in the north) and is in need of power both for the inhabitants and an emerging number of mining operations.
 The southern region currently does not have a power grid and is almost entirely electrified by isolated generators (Gen Sets), with a combined capacity of no more than 20MW.